k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 **Question 5**:

-* Is it possible to modify the input/output arguments setting of the inherited Actor?
-If yes - how and does it impact other instances of the same Actor?
+* Can the inherited Actor's input / output argument settings be modified?
+If yes, how and does this impact other instances of the same Actor?

 **Step 6 - Split the Stages and Write into the File**